 BC Turkey Marketing Board

-The British Columbia Turkey Marketing Board has the authority to regulate the production of all turkey grown for either meat or eggs in British Columbia.
-Anyone who grows more than 50 turkeys a year is subject to the Board's Order and Regulations.
+The Board has the authority to regulate the production of all turkey grown for either meat or eggs in British Columbia.
+Any entity that grows more than the alloted 50 turkeys per year for personal consumption is subject to the Board’s Order and Regulations.
+Under the Natural Products Marketing (B.C.)
+Act and the BC Turkey Marketing Scheme, the BC Turkey Marketing Board: